-- ✓ The PCC has quarterly meetings with the National Federation of Independent Retailers in order to get a better understanding of business crime and offer support. - ✓ The North East Retail Crime Partnership (NERCP) monthly newsletters are now shared with the PCC's Office. - ✓ Various towns and villages have been visited to meet with business owners to hear about their experience of business crimes and ASB.
+- ✓ The PCC has quarterly meetings with the National Federation of Independent Retailers in order to get a better understanding of business crime and offer support. - ✓ The North East Retail Crime Partnership (NERCP) monthly newsletters are now shared with the PCC's Office. - √ Various towns and villages have been visited to meet with business owners to hear about their experience of business crimes and ASB. - ✓ Established working relationships with our internet service providers in order to amplify our vulnerability notification service.